Book Consultation

 The top estate and trust tax planning CPAs in Ontario who made this list were selected based on these criteria:

-• Estate Tax Planning & Capital Gains Expertise – Deep knowledge of deemed disposition rules, capital gains taxation on death, lifetime capital gains exemption (LCGE CAD 1.25M), and strategies minimizing tax burden on heirs.
+• Estate Tax Planning & Capital Gains Expertise – Deep knowledge of deemed disposition rules, capital gains taxation on death, the Lifetime Capital Gains Exemption, and strategies that minimize the tax burden on heirs.

-• Ontario Probate Fee Minimization Strategy – Understanding Ontario's 1.5% Estate Administration Tax, strategies to minimize probate exposure, and coordination with legal professionals on will structure optimization.
+• Ontario Probate Fee Minimization Strategy – An understanding of Ontario's Estate Administration Tax, strategies to minimize probate exposure, and coordination with legal professionals on will structure.

-• Executor & Trustee Support Quality – Ability to provide comprehensive accounting support to executors and trustees, manage estate asset documentation, prepare final returns and ongoing T3 filings, and handle beneficiary communications.
+• Executor & Trustee Support Quality – The ability to provide comprehensive accounting support to executors and trustees, manage estate asset documentation, prepare final returns and ongoing T3 filings, and handle beneficiary communications.

 • Multi-Generational Wealth Planning & Succession – Expertise in lifetime gifting strategies, business succession planning, family trust income splitting, and long-term wealth preservation across generations.